etlaM21/t1mesculptures/thesis/README.md

 - Philip Galanter, What is Generative Art?
 The Computer, Art, and Causal Systems
 - Lev Manovich, The Language of New Media (semiotics)
 - Gilles Deleuze, Cinema 1: The Movement Image (semiotics)

-#### 4. Methodology

-- Part 1: Comparative Analysis (for RQ1)

-_Ressources:_
-- Mieke Bal, Looking In: The Art of Viewing (how to compare artworks)

-- Part 2: Qualitative User Study (for RQs 2 & 3)

-_Ressources:_
-- Virginia Braun & Victoria Clarke, Using thematic analysis in psychology (how to do qualitative studies)
-- Mihaly Csikszentmihalyi, Flow: The Psychology of Optimal Experience (flow theory)
-- Mihaly Csikszentmihalyi, Creativity: Flow and the Psychology of Discovery and Invention ("creative" flow)
-- Hartmut Rosa, Beschleunigung.
-Die Veränderung der Zeitstrukturen in der Moderne (time perception)
-- Marc Wittmann, Felt Time: The Psychology of How We Perceive Time (time perception)

 ### Part II – Results and Discussion